 - Increased efficiency in the shop: A smoother production line makes for a happier, more efficient team.

 How to Roll Sheet Metal Edges

-What is the difference between "rolling" and "conditioning?"
+What's the difference between "rolling" and "conditioning?"

 How often should I use a specific type of edge?

-- Turn your whetstone at an angle of 15-20 degrees
+- Angle your whetstone at 15-20 degrees.

-- After lubricating the stone with water or oil, begin passing the blade across it in one direction – all edges should be touching the stone’s surface while only half are on top of the metal.
+- Begin passing the blade across it in one direction.
+All edges should touch the stone’s surface while only half are on top of the metal.